 Staff Comment: Recommendation 8.1 allows providers to make conditional assessments of eligibility for clients and delivery of services, as is currently done for the Texas Women's Health Program.
 If a client is presumed eligible as part of a conditional assessment and eligibility is later verified by the state, the provider would be paid for delivering covered services as part of the proposed program.
+If a client is presumed eligible as part of a conditional assessment and eligibility is not later verified by the state, the provider would be paid for delivering covered services as part of the proposed program.
 If a client is presumed eligible as part of a conditional assessment and eligibility is not later verified by the state, the provider would not be paid for delivering services.